-Watfa Abdulkarim Mohammed has 15 years of experience.
+Watfa Abdulkarim Mohammed has 16 years of experience.
 Prior to joining Habib Bank AG Zurich, she had worked at National Bank of Bahrain (NBB) as Head of HR and National Bank of Fujairah Heading Emiratization & HR Business Partnering.
-She holds Level 5 Charted Institute of Personnel and Development from Pricewaterhouse Coopers Academy (PWC) and graduated of Science in Information System and Technology Management from The Higher College of Technology.
+She holds Level 5 Chartered Institute of Personnel and Development from Pricewaterhouse Coopers Academy (PWC) and graduated of Science in Information System and Technology Management from The Higher College of Technology.

-Vijdani

-Head of Treasury

-Chairman of the Country
+Sharjeel Hassan Vijdani Pakistan, born 1970 Head of Treasury Chairman of the Country Asset &

-Asset & Liability

-Committee
+Liability Committee